Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 address or a contract instance address.

-To compare the ``sender`` with ``owner`` we can use the |matches_account|_ method defined on the ``sender``, which will only return true if the sender is an account address and is equal to the owner:
+To compare the ``sender`` with ``owner`` we can use the |matches_account|_ function defined on the ``sender``, which will only return true if the sender is an account address and is equal to the owner:

 .. code-block:: rust